 Study of a problem using research techniques.
 The problem will be selected in consultation with the professor who will supervise it.
 A problem should be selected which will contribute to the program of the student. - 651.
-L, M, S, SS.
-(L) Language Arts, (M) Mathematics, (S) Science, and (SS) Social Science.
+L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Research Studies in Education in Areas of Specialization (5).
-Pr., Division Approval.
+Pr., Department Approval.

 Review, analysis and interpretation of available research with emphasis on designing new research to meet the changing needs of the school. - 652.
-L, M. S, SS.
-(L) Language Arts, (M) Mathematics, (S) Science, and (SS) Social Science.
+L, M, S, O, (L) Language Arts, (M) Mathematics (S) Science, and (O) Social Science.
 Curriculum and Teaching in Areas in Specialization (5).
-Pr., Division Approval.
+Pr., Department Approval.

-A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement.
+A critical study of teaching practices and reappraisal of selecting experiences and content for curriculum improvement. - 659.
+R. Practicum in Reading (3-10).
+Pr., Graduate Standing and Advanced Credits in Reading.